masak/strangelyconsistent-blog-posts/t4-rain-in-a-world-of-cubes.markdown

     X.X
     XXX

 Let me explain the above picture.
-In order to test the five entrants against odd cases, I wrote a small program that builds a cube world from the above syntax.
+In order to test the four entrants against odd cases, I wrote a small program that builds a cube world from the above syntax.
 It only describes a cross-section; and so walls in the depth direction are automatically added.
 In other words, the above depicts a sealed box with no